Searching for the Moon

 So that is the idea – very rough, may not happen, but I hope it will.
 Please leave a comment, blog about this, link to this or at least contact me if you are interested!

-Posted in Entrepreneurship, digital bedouin, futureculture, geeks, internet, personal, photos, reading, tbnl, working | Tagged: , , , , , , , , , , | 2 Comments »
+Posted in digital bedouin, Entrepreneurship, futureculture, geeks, internet, personal, photos, reading, tbnl, working | Tagged: , , , , , , , , , , | 2 Comments »

 Please copy this new business idea (but give credit)